 2. Shotscope V3 G3

-With a bold statement like an average improvement of 4 shots with the use of Shotscope products, you can see why there’s quite a bit of hype for these products.
+With a bold statement like an average improvement of 4 shots with the use of Shotscope products, you can see why there’s quite a bit of hype for these golf watches.
 There’s quite a few savy bits of technology within the watch.

 Once you are on the green, the pin collect detects that you are on a green and lets you collect the number putts.
 Probably not the functionality I was most proud of when I entered the number of putts at the end of each hole and analysed when I got back home.